MatanPazi/motor_sim/README.md

 - Takes into account mutual and self inductances, as well as inductance saturation and inductance time derivatives
 - Accounts for dead-time and switching behavior
 - Supports back-emf harmonics
-- Allows the simulation of short-circuiting all phases under defined conditions.
+- Allows the simulation of short-circuiting all phases

 ## How It Works